Zovio Inc (ZVO) upgraded Issued by Wall Street Gurus

 Sponsored

+The average price from analysts is $5.00, which is $4.84 above the current price.
 ZVO currently public float of 31.86M and currently shorts hold a 0.98% ratio of that float.
-Today, the average trading volume of ZVO was 4.91M shares.
+Today, the average trading volume of ZVO was 5.17M shares.

 ZVO’s Market Performance